pallets/click/docs/index.rst

     if __name__ == '__main__':
         hello()

-And what it looks like:
+And what it looks like when run:

 .. click:run::

     invoke(hello, ['--count=3'], input='John\n')

-And it gives you nicely formatted help pages:
+It automatically generates nicely formatted help pages:

 .. click:run::